Automattic/client-example/README.md

+# USING THIS BRANCH FOR TESTING

+This is a slightly modified version of this plugin to be used inside the jetpack monorepo.

+This allows us to test the connection using the latest versions of the packages as we develop them in the monorepo.

+* Clone this repo inside the `projects/plugins` folder
+* run `composer install`
+* Done

+Note: This is a temporary branch as we will incorporate it under the current dev tools we have

+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

+Original README:
 # What this plugin is for

 In order to use some functionality provided by WordPress.com and used by Jetpack, a connection between the site and WordPress.com is needed.
 The package providing connection capability is called jetpack-connection, and this plugin illustrates what needs to be done to use it.